 An important energy vector in a low-carbon energy ecosystem

 To meet the decarbonization goals of the Paris Climate Agreement, global hydrogen production is expected to double from its current level of 60M t/yr to 120M t/y by 2026, and then grow 500M t/y by 2050.
 This will result in significant cost reductions for hydrogen production and use, making it competitive with other transportation and heating fuels.

-Nu:ionic's Microwave Catalytic Reforming allows innovative new pathways to producing hydrogen in a distributed and cost-effective manner, and also allows the electrification of existing industrial processes to enable capturing and storing associated CO2.
+Nu:ionic's Microwave Catalytic Reforming accelerates the cost reduction curve by introducing an innovative new pathway to producing low carbon hydrogen in a distributed and cost-effective manner.
+Our technology also allows the electrification of existing industrial processes to enable capturing and storing associated CO2.